AsishJosephJames/Magento_Checkout_Custom_District_Dropdown/README.md

 1. git clone https://github.com/AsishJosephJames/Magento_Checkout_Custom_District_Dropdown or Download the folder.

-2. Place the downloaded folder in app/code. -
+2. Rename the Magento_Checkout_Custom_District_Dropdown folder to Fingent and Place it in app/code.

 3. Go to Backend Store -> Configuration -> Customers -> Customer Configuration -> Address Templates -> HTML and replace it with the the data given below.